 - 5Apply review fixesAntigravity

-Bounce findings back to the editor agent.
+Bounce Claude's findings back to Antigravity's editor agent.
 The whole-repo context makes review-fix patches especially clean.

 Ran a 4-week refactor (replacing an internal pubsub layer) with Antigravity as the primary IDE.
 The 2M-context kept the agent on-track across ~30 files; previous attempt with a smaller-context IDE drifted by file 12.